Competition climbing: Olympics

 Climbing was included for the first time in the 2020 Olympics as an additional sport.
 The decision to combine three disciplines of lead, boulder and speed climbing into a single event had caused widespread criticism in the climbing world.
 In the 2024 Olympics, boulder-and-lead combined and speed climbing were held as separate events.

-On 3 February 2022, the IOC designated sport climbing as a core Summer Olympic sport starting with the 2028 Olympics.
+On 3 February 2022, the IOC designated competition climbing as a core Summer Olympic sport starting with the 2028 Olympics.
+Lead, boulder, and speed climbing will be three standalone medal disciplines for the first time at the 2028 Olympics, bringing it into line with World Climbing.